devStar4846/browser-cli/README.md

 https://www.npmjs.com/package/@browsemake/browser-cli

 ## Why Broswer CLI?
-- **Just works**: no complexity, just simply browser automation proved to work on agent task
+- **Just works**: simply browser automation, leave the rest workflow to the most powerful LLM agent
 - **AI first**: designed for LLM agent, readable view from HTML, and error hint
 - **Secure**: can be run locally, no credential passed to LLM
 - **Robust**: browser persisted progress across session, and track history action for replay